In Switzerland It Is Illegal To Only Own One Guinea Pig Because They Get Too Lonely

 The laws extend to other animals, too.

 You must also have more than one goldfish.
-Parrots must have the opportunity to socialise with other birds, or else you must have more than one.
+Parrots must have the opportunity to socialize with other birds; otherwise, you must have more than one.